julienmoumne/julienmoumne.github.io/_posts/2016-07-30-building-trees-using-a-javascript-dsl.md

 # Thoughts on internal DSLs

-I find internal DSLs convenient to interact with tools I need on daily basis.
+I find internal DSLs convenient to interact with tools I need on a daily basis.

 They provide legibility as well as flexibility by being able to mixin arbitrary code.